imaantaheri/labeled_traffic_data/README.md

 ## Data Visualization

 The labeling procedure is recorded for better understanding: https://youtu.be/I7wv8SyDsaQ .
+We used dash from Plotly to build the web app for this experiment.
+A sample code for the dash app can be found in
 A TP-FDS demonstration of the data from 14-E.csv is shown here with colors indicating the anomaly probability.

 ![image](https://user-images.githubusercontent.com/112522995/207738766-6141bff3-89c7-4d29-bc87-699cfd137e17.png)